ddowse/pf-tunnelactive/README.md

 and VPNID 2.

 ```
-up "/root/pf-cascade/addroute.sh Upper_Tunnel_IP"
+up "/root/pf-cascade/addroute.sh NEXT_VPNSERVER_IP"
 ```
-Replace Upper_Endpoint_IP with the IP of the next VPN Endpoint you want to connect to.
+Replace NEXT_VPN_SERVER_IP with the IP of the next VPN Endpoint you want to connect to.

 VPNID1 leave the routing to default as we want a the route to be set.
 Start the script from this repo and check the routing tabke either with the webinterface or with